 The Master’s Seminary offers graduate-level biblical, theological, and professional education designed to equip men for effectiveness in Christian ministry to the universal body of Christ, primarily through the local church.
-This educational task is accomplished through emphasis on the following:
+This educational task is accomplished through an emphasis on the following:

 - Careful instruction in the Scriptures, including the original languages.